ethereum/consensus-specs/specs/phase0/validator.md

 # Ethereum 2.0 Phase 0 -- Honest Validator

-**Notice**: This document is a work-in-progress for researchers and implementers.
 This is an accompanying document to [Ethereum 2.0 Phase 0 -- The Beacon Chain](./beacon-chain.md), which describes the expected actions of a "validator" participating in the Ethereum 2.0 protocol.

 ## Table of contents